Skip to content

 The COVID-19 pandemic has changed the way medical education has been delivered.
-For those in the clinical phase of their training, restrictions on social distancing and the unpredictability surrounding enforced lockdowns has meant face-to-face clinical time is not guaranteed.
+For those in the clinical phase of their training, restrictions on social distancing and the unpredictability surrounding enforced lockdowns have meant face-to-face clinical time is not guaranteed.
 Virtual clinics can allow the delivery of an educational experience with several benefits.

-Virtual clinics can be used exclusively for education.
-Setting a template allowing for four to six new patients over three hours allows time for both the trainee (or student) to observe a variety of expert patients and for senior clinicians to provide effective education.
-Parents should be informed that their clinic will be a teaching clinic and may operate slightly differently to usual, but with no change to the quality of care.
-Clinicians may also keep certain patients in mind as future expert patients in the same way that they are kept in mind for clinical exams.
+Parents should be informed that their clinic will be a teaching clinic and may operate slightly differently than usual but with no change to the quality of care.
+Clinicians may also consider certain patients as future expert patients in the same way they are kept in mind for clinical exams.

 Here are some top tips based on our experiences that should ease your foray into using virtual clinics as an educational tool.
 We’ll lay them out in three stages..